NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

 Instant no effect spawn option
 Admin donk pockets
-desc = parent_type::desc + "To be used on subspace variants for bonus flavor"
+desc = parent_type::desc + "To be used on subspace variants for bonus flavor" Event-grade decal painter.
+Like the fun decals, like the ss13 logos.